-Mayo School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 12-month Cytotechnology Program.
+Mayo Clinic School of Health Sciences offers the 12-month Cytotechnology Program at Mayo Clinic's campus in Rochester, Minnesota.
 Cytotechnology is the microscopic study of cells in order to detect cancer and other abnormal conditions.
 Throughout the program, students are trained on all aspects of a cytotechnologist's job responsibilities.

 By the end of the program, students will:

 - Be proficient in entry-level competencies of the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains

 - Have adequate knowledge to evaluate gynecological material with sufficient competence to meet the entry-level responsibility of issuing the final report for negative gynecological specimens, and evaluate nongynecological and fine-needle aspiration material with sufficient competence to render a preliminary diagnosis to present to the pathologist

 - Have appropriate knowledge and background experience to qualify for the national certification examination

 - Be able to demonstrate knowledge of their ethical roles and responsibilities by practicing honesty and integrity in professional duties as well as principles of good personal relationships with peers, staff, faculty and the public

 U.S. citizenship or permanent immigrant status is required for admission to the Cytotechnology Program.